You are currently viewing The Best Erector Spinae Workout: Strengthen Your Lower Back

 Rounding the Back

 One of the most common mistakes during erector spinae exercises is rounding the back, which can lead to injury.
 Always keep your spine in a neutral position and engage your core to protect your lower back.
+If that means that you have to decrease the weight, then there is no shame in decreasing the weight.
+Eventually, you will work back up to your previous weight, but this time, with the form and technique to ensure your lifting safety.

 How to Correct: